Skip to Content

 How Much Do Inset Kitchen Cabinets Cost?

-Inset kitchen cabinets have a unique design where the drawers and doors have to be accurate and square; if not, the doors will never fit when closed.
+They have a unique design where the drawers and doors have to be accurate and square; if not, the doors will never fit when closed.
 Both drawers and doors have to flush with face frame openings.

 Do You Lose Space Using Inset Cabinets?

 The extra space in the cabinet is known as a reveal.
 The reveal should always be consistent on all sides, and to achieve the perfect inset door, the reveal should measure a 0.125 of 0.06.
-The doors and drawers of inset cabinets require 13 inches of depth.
+The doors and drawers of these cabinets require 13 inches of depth.

 This size of space will have room for the storage you lose.
 High humidity can affect the performance of inset cabinet doors, and certain moisture levels can affect how the doors settle.